Zibriyal/python-/README.md

-My Python learning activity with practice codes.
+My Python learning activity with practice codes and projects.